Dummy-WAD/dka-shop-be/README.md

-# DKA Shop - An online local store offering a wide variety of shoes for all ages and styles
+# DKA Shop - An online local store offering a wide variety of clothing for all ages and styles

 ## Introduction
 DKA Shop is an e-commerce platform specializing in fashion retail.
 It provides customers with an easy-to-use interface for browsing, searching, and purchasing clothing products.